 I usually think about it in the evening and then leave the rice water in the bathroom to ferment overnight.
 That way it is ready for use when I need it in the morning.

-Rice water as homemade conditioner
+Rice water as a homemade conditioner

-You can use rice water just like any conventional or natural conditioner.
+You can use rice water for hair just like any conventional or natural conditioner.
 Rinse your washed and clean hair with rice water and let it sit in your hair for a bit.
 After 5-15 minutes, rinse with clear water and that’s it!

 By the way, you don’t need to be on a natural hair care routine in order to reap the benefits of fermented rice water.
 It will still strengthen and nourish your scalp and hair, whether you use regular shampoo or any of the shampoo alternatives that work for you.